-Each of the district's schools strives for academic excellence.
-The schools include: eight elementary schools, one middle school (6th-7th), one junior high school (8th-9th) and one senior high school (10th-12th), two special schools along with a comprehensive gifted program, an early childhood center and an alternative school.
+Each of the District's schools strives for academic excellence.
+The schools include: two early education centers (PK-K), eight elementary schools (1st - 6th), one middle school (7th-8th), one freshman center school (9th) and one senior high school (10th-12th).
+The District also offers one special education school, a comprehensive gifted program, an alternative school (Ombudsman Program), and a new STEAM (Science, Technology, Engineering, Art and Math) school, Compass.

 The patrons of the community have always strongly supported their schools.
-Working together with people of diverse backgrounds through various groups and organizations, the school district has been responsive to community needs.
+Working together with people of diverse backgrounds through various groups and organizations, the school district has been responsive to community needs, even working alongside the District to craft a 5-year strategic plan for the District.

 The Hickman Mills Public School District is recognized as a provisionally accredited district by the Missouri Department of Education.
 The District strives to stay on the cutting edge of all areas of instruction.

 Ethnic diversity in the schools reflects that of the community.
-Currently, the enrollment in Hickman Mills schools is: 78% African American, 10% Caucasian, 8% Hispanic, 2% Asian and 2% Multiracial.
-Approximately 86% of students attending school in the area are described as economically disadvantaged and qualify for free and reduced meals.
-The median income in the Hickman Mills community is around $24,000.
-Seventeen percent of all residents are at the poverty level or below.
+Currently, the enrollment in Hickman Mills schools is: 80% African American, 10% Caucasian, 6% Hispanic, 2% Asian and 2% other.

 The mission of the Hickman Mills C-1 School District, a proudly diverse and historic community, is to provide a foundation for our students that maximizes academic success and fosters civic engagement, as distinguished by: